philjestin/go-hue/README.md

 Commands:
-   config-get                    get your current go-hue configuration config-set                    configure the IP address and user token for authentication with the Philips Hue Bridge. get-groups                    displays detailed information about all lights connected to your Philips Hue Bridge. help                          displays usage information lights                        displays detailed information about all lights connected to your Philips Hue Bridge. set-groups                    Set values of a hue groups state version                       displays version number
+   config-get                    get your current go-hue configuration config-set                    configure the IP address and user token for authentication with the Philips Hue Bridge. discover                      discover the hue bridge on your network. get-groups                    displays detailed information about all lights connected to your Philips Hue Bridge. get-lights                    displays detailed information about all lights connected to your Philips Hue Bridge. help                          displays usage informationn set-groups                    Set values of a hue groups state set-lights                    Set values of a hue lights state version                       displays version number

 Arguments: